erikc5000/island-time/README.md

 Prior to using Island Time, it may be initialized with a custom `TimeZoneRulesProvider`.
 The platform default provider will be used if this isn't specified explicitly.

 On Android, using the default provider will trigger an exception at runtime with any version below API 26-- unless you're using an Android Gradle Plugin 4.0 alpha build with `coreLibraryDesugaringEnabled = true`.
-Until AGP 4.0 and java.time desugaring becomes stable, it's recommended that you use the `AndroidThreeTenProvider` in `threetenabp-extensions` instead, which uses the Android ThreenTen backport under the hood to provide time zone data.
+Until AGP 4.0 and java.time desugaring becomes stable, it's recommended that you use the `AndroidThreeTenProvider` in `threetenabp-extensions` instead, which uses the Android JSR-310 backport under the hood to provide time zone data.
 Generally, initialization should be performed during `Application.onCreate()`.

 ```kotlin
 // Note that it isn't necessary to call AndroidThreeTen.init() separately